wp-plugins/add-meta-tags/readme.txt

 This feature should be considered experimental.
 This information might be changed in future versions of the plugin.

+= Metadata for products =

+Add-Meta-Tags, since v2.8.0, supports the generation of OpenGraph, Schema.org and Twitter Cards metadata for products.
+Upcoming releases (2.8.1 and newer) will have internal support for *WooCommerce* and *Easy-Digital-Downloads*.

+Generic product support is also provided by the various product related filter hooks which can be used to easily detect product and product group pages and provide the product specific OpenGraph, Schema.org or Twitter Cards meta tags.
+Please check example 12 below for more information.

 = Translations =